President, Mauritius 1992-2002

 In November 2014, Mr. Uteem was appointed by United Nations Secretary-General Ban Ki-moon to be his Special Envoy and Head of the United Nations Electoral Observation Mission in Burundi (MENUB).

-Cassam Uteem became a Member of the Global Leadership Foundation in 2004 and has served on the GLF Board since 2009.
+Cassam Uteem became a Member of the Global Leadership Foundation in 2004 and served on the GLF Board from 2009- 2021.
 He has led four GLF Project visits to two countries in Asia.

 Memberships and Associations